arlendev/arlendev/README.md

 I'm starting my career as a front-end developer.
 I have some projects at the level of studies in HTML, CSS, JavaScript, Python, MySQL and WordPress.

-👨‍🎓 In July 2023 I will graduate in Systems Analysis and Development.
+👨‍🎓 Graduated in Systems Analysis and Development.
 🔭 Currently I am looking for opportunities such as front-end Jr, internship or freelance jobs.

 #### Download my CV